TallKite/linnstrument-firmware/README.md

 KNOWN ISSUES:

-* Immediately after updating, you must unplug the Linnstrument and plug it back in
+* Immediately after updating microLinn to another version of microLinn, you must unplug the Linnstrument and plug it back in
+* Uninstalling doesn't always preserve calibration and user settings
 * Arpegiator is not yet microtonal
 * Strumming is not yet microtonal
 * Same/blink carry-over leaves extra lights on
-* Condensing to a scale makes the playedSame red dots wrong
+* Condensing to a scale makes the red playedSame dots appear in the wrong places
 * Edos above 41 rainbows are not ideal
 * Default scales are incomplete
-* Several settings don't yet persist across power cycles:
-* * Per-split: Row offsets, Show Custom LEDs and Default layouts
-* * Global: Drum Pad Mode, Locator CCs and Equave semitones

-To find all changes to the code, search for "microlinn" or "playedBlink" or "patternChain" or "control the sequencer"
+To find all changes to the code, search for "microlinn" or "playedBlink" or "patternChain" or "control the sequencer" or "teknico"

 "Skip-fretting" is a column offset of 2 - each subsequent pad represents every other MIDI note, so note 0 2 4 6 8 ... instead of 0 1 2 3 4.
 The name is in reference to the microtonal [kite guitar](https://kiteguitar.com/), which obviously uses frets and not keys, but the Linnstrument's rows and columns work just like strings and frets.